ST10254797/SmartBudgettings2.0/README.md

 #### Recording Expenses

 📱 Quick Entry:
-1. Tap the floating action button (+)
+1. Tap the "Add Expense" floating action button
-2. Enter amount (smart keypad)
+2. Enter expense amount in the Amount field
-3. Select/create category
-4. Add description (optional)
+3. Add description in the Description field
+4. Select date using the date picker
+5. Choose category from dropdown (e.g., "Food")
-5. Snap receipt photo (optional)
+6. Optionally capture receipt photo
-6. Save expense
+7. Tap "Save" to record the expense

 #### Budget Monitoring

 📊 Stay on Track:
-1. Check dashboard for budget status
+1. View budget status banner at the top of Expense Tracker
+2. Monitor "You're within your budget" notifications
+3. Check budget usage progress in Balance Overview
-2. Review spending alerts
+4. Review spending breakdown by category

-3. Adjust budgets as needed
-4. Set savings goals
-5. Track goal progress
+#### Managing Categories

+🏷 Category Organization:
+1. Navigate to "Manage Categories" screen
+2. View existing categories with totals (e.g., Sports: R1000.00)
+3. See individual expenses within each category
+4. Add new categories using the text input field
+5. Use "Add Category" or "Delete Category" buttons as needed
+6. Tap "Refresh Categories" to update totals

 #### Analyzing Spending

 📈 Get Insights:
-1. Navigate to Analytics tab
+1. Navigate to Balance Overview screen
-2. Select time period
-3. View spending breakdown
-4. Identify trends and patterns
-5. Export reports (PDF/CSV)
+2. View "Expense Distribution" pie chart
+3. See percentage breakdown by category (e.g., Test: 38.7%, Sports: 33.0%, Rent: 28.3%)
+4. Monitor budget usage with progress indicators
+5. Use date filters to view specific time periods

 ---